AdobeDocs/experience-manager-htl.en/help/using/getting-started.md

 Two different kind of syntaxes can be distinguished:

-* **[Block Statements](block-statements.md)** - To conditionally display the **&lt;h1&gt;** element, a [`data-sly-test`](block-statements.md#test) HTML5 data attribute is used.
-HTL provides multiple such attributes, which allow to attach behavior to any HTML element, and all are prefixed with `data-sly`.
+* **[Block Statements](block-statements.md)** - To conditionally display the `<h1>` element, a [`data-sly-test`](block-statements.md#test) HTML5 data attribute is used.
+HTL provides multiple such attributes, which allow attaching behavior to any HTML element, and all are prefixed with `data-sly`.

-* **[Expression Language](expression-language.md)** - HTL expressions are delimited by characters `${` and `}`.
+* **[Expression Language](expression-language.md)** - HTL expressions are delimited by the `${` and `}` characters.
 At runtime, these expressions are evaluated and their value is injected into the outgoing HTML stream.

-The two pages linked above provide the detailed list of features available for syntax.
+The two pages linked above provide overviews of important features available for the syntaxes.

 ### The SLY Element {#the-sly-element}

 A central concept of HTL is to offer the possibility of reusing existing HTML elements to define block statements, which avoids the need of inserting additional delimiters to define where the statement starts and ends.
 This unobtrusive annotation of the markup to transform a static HTML into a functioning dynamic template offers the benefit of not breaking the validity of the HTML code, and therefore to still properly display, even as static files.

 However, sometimes there might not be an existing element at the exact location where a block statement has to be inserted.
-For such cases, it is possible to insert a special SLY element that will be automatically removed from the output, while executing the attached block statements and displaying its content accordingly.
+For such cases, it is possible to insert a special `sly` element that will be automatically removed from the output, while executing the attached block statements and displaying its content accordingly.

 So following example: